sustrik/ribosome/README.md

 ### Redirecting output

 By default, the output is directed to stdout.
-Therefore, you can re-direct it using classic UNIX pipes:
+Therefore, it can be re-directed using classic UNIX pipes:

 ```
 ribosome test.dna > test.txt
 ```

-However, you can redirect the output to a specific file directly from the DNA file.
-Use 'output' function in Ruby to accomplish the task:
+However, you can redirect the output to a specific destination directly from the DNA file.
+Use 'output' function to accomplish the task:

 ```
 output("test.txt")
 .Test!
 ```

-To redirect the output back to stdout use 'stdout' function in Ruby:
+To redirect the output back to stdout use 'stdout' function:

 ```
 output("test.txt")